-This article is an excerpt from the CFA Institute Career Guide, titled “How Will Future Professionals Land a Job in Investment Management?”
+This article is an excerpt from the CFA Institute’s Future of Work in Investment Management Guide.

 - what they look for in terms key skills when hiring recent graduates,